Understanding Home Wiring:

 Inside this cable are plastic coated copper wires which are color coded.
 For a few years, aluminum wire

-was used, but like lead-based paint, it was found to be dangerous and was discontinued.
+was used because of its low cost compared to copper, but like lead-based paint, it was found to be dangerous and was discontinued.
 If your home has

 any, replace it with Romex.